aligungr/UERANSIM/README.md

 using it.

 In terms of 3GPP coverage, fundamental control plane features are done.
 However, some of them are in progress.
+More details can be found at [Feature Set](https://github.com/aligungr/UERANSIM/wiki/Feature-Set).

 At the same time, 5G-NR radio interface is under development but not complete yet.
 Currently we utilize the radio interface over a simulated environment.